Did you miss our last seminar- Credit & How to be Smart with it? Don’t worry…we’ve collected the info for you!

 - Keeping your oldest cards open.
 Even if you’ve stopped using them, it’s a good idea to keep them open.
 This will help the 15% of your score that comes from the length of your credit history.
 It also will help the (30%) of your score that’s based on your credit capacity which is the amount of your credit card debt compared to your total available credit.

 - Guard your personal information & monitor your credit.
 Be very careful when giving out your Social Security number, birth date, credit card numbers, and other personal information.
 Use secure websites and be cautious on phone calls.
-Order a free credit report from annualcreditreport.com and verify the information provided from all 3 credit reporting agencies.
+Order your credit report from annualcreditreport.com and verify the information provided from all 3 credit reporting agencies.

 Make sure that the good credit score you’ve worked so hard to build stays that way.
 You’d be surprised the amount of money you can save by having a good credit score and paying a lower interest rate!